Monty Python's Saturday Night Circus

 Now I have to admit, I didn't really discover Monty Python until much later in life.
 I think I linked them to the drier side of British humor because I only found the flying circus on PBS which was a boring channel to me once I outgrew Mr. Rodgers and before I discovered my of Nova my senior year of high school which opened up my tolerance to test other shows on the station.

-This was also around the same time that I got more interested in surreal takes on obscure references so the Flying Circus was a perfect fit.
-I don't think I was alone in my hesitant relationship with British humor so I don't think this episode got much airtime in the rotation of repeats.
+This was also around the same time that I got more interested in surreal takes on obscure references to the Flying Circus was a perfect fit.
+I don't think I was alone in my hesitant relationship with British humor, so I don't think this episode got much airtime in the rotation of repeats.
 This is why I don't think I've ever seen this episode which made this viewing it an extra special treat.

-Whether it was the fact that each sketch had the same song snuck into it at one point or another or characters were referenced from completely different scenes, it felt like you had to stay on your toes during this installment to make sure you caught all the jokes.
+Whether it was the fact that each sketch had the same song snuck into it at one point or another or characters were referenced from entirely different scenes, it felt like you had to stay on your toes during this installment to make sure you caught all the jokes.

-I'm kind of surprised that they didn't stick to this style more but I guess that's not the American way.
+I'm kind of surprised that they didn't stick to this style more, but I guess that's not the American way.
 Now that I've broken down my thoughts on the show, it's time to share what I saw, as I give you...

 The Wicker Breakdown:

 - They continue to cover the fact that Chevy is gone by having Richard Belzer play him hosting the news.
 Chase then calls in to try and get Belzer to admit that he is not him.
 This goes back and forth until the picture of Chevy that's supposed to be evidence of Belzer's identity lie falls off the desk and once again Chevy announces "Live From New York," over the phone.

 - Eric Idle opens the show with his horrible rendition of Here Comes the Sun.
 He's quickly interrupted by Jane Curtin who drags him into the first sketch in a very surreal way.